AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityMaximizationBasedClusteringTargetingModel.md

   * This model sets up X number of clusters and finds the center of data.

-  * Slower than Fuzzy C-Means
+  * Slower than Fuzzy C-Means.

 ## Initializing The Clustering Model